DOCUMENT / CAPABILITY STATEMENT

 An integrator handed a Flatline module receives the same documentation depth that the lab itself uses to service it.

 Flatline programmes tend to look spare.
-Nothing on the module is there because it could be, only because it must be.
+The intent is that nothing on the module is there because it could be, only because it must be.

 Current programmes.